Venthe/gitea-helm-chart/README.md

         name: gitea-app-ini-plaintext
 ```

-This would mount the two additional volumes (`oauth` and `some-additionals`)
-from different sources to the init containerwhere the _app.ini_ gets updated.
+This would mount the two additional volumes (`oauth` and `some-additionals`) from different sources to the init container where the _app.ini_ gets updated.
 All files mounted that way will be read and converted to environment variables and then added to the _app.ini_ using [environment-to-ini](https://github.com/go-gitea/gitea/tree/main/contrib/environment-to-ini).

 The key of such additional source represents the section inside the _app.ini_.